momlife/Mom.life-mini-apps-JS-API/README_EN.md

 or you can install via npm:

-- npm i momlife-extensions-js-api --save-dev
+- `npm i momlife-extensions-js-api --save`

 Create html page with connected js-api: